You can’t get enough boats! How about up-cycling your milk or juice cartons into fun, kids, sailing boats!

 Stapling two parts together is also a bit tough it would be easier to hold in the air and staple, or use the hot glue gun instead.

-If using darker paints you won’t need too many coats, but, you may have to paint white as a base to hide all text on cartons, if you are using lighter colours.
+If using darker paints you won’t need too many coats, although you may have to paint white as a base to hide all text on cartons, if you are going to paint with lighter colours.

 You will need to seal the paints by painting PVA glue all over.

-Decide how you want the string to go on and wrap it around the lids on the outside of carton.
+Decide how you want the string to go on and wrap it around the lids on the exterior of the carton.

-Finally, I added lids on the inside of carton for decoration, you can sit a lego man on deck!
+Finally, I added lids on the inside of the carton for decoration, you can sit a Lego man on deck!

-If you prefer to keep the cartons in their raw state, without having to paint them then that works too, as you are showing how creative you are by up-cycling your milk or juice cartons into a super sail boat!
+If you prefer to keep the cartons in their raw state, without having to paint them that works too, as you are showing how creative you are by up-cycling your milk or juice cartons into a super sailboat!

 Let’s check out sailing our milk carton sail boat, or boats!